AlaaEmam29/Internship-2022-Task-Delivery/README.md

 ## Explaining the project

-This is a website template for coffee shop implemented using Html , css, vanilla javascript and bootstrap , This website has 3 sections , header in top with navigation bar  and footer at the bottom content subscriber form .
+This is a website template for a coffee shop implemented using HTML, CSS, vanilla javascript, and bootstrap.
+This website has 3 sections a header at the top with a navigation bar and a footer at the bottom that continues the subscriber form.

-well beginning with the land page  it simply  page continue background with some text in it.
+Well, beginning with the land page, it simply continues the background with some text in it.

-Followed by the "about"section that basically a container with 2 item the first one a picture and second paragraph continue some text with css styles.
+Followed by the "about" section, a container with 2 items The first item is an image with some CSS effects, and the second paragraph is text with CSS styles.

-Then we have the gallery that has some  images of coffee  and the bottom of every image you can find description i used Grid system in bootstrap to designed it.
+Then we have the gallery that has some images of coffee, and at the bottom of every image, you can find a description.
+I used the grid system in bootstrap to design it.

-Lastly we have a Footer continue a Subscription Forms.
+Lastly, we have a footer and subscription forms.

-Description Web application is based on CSS,HTML,JavaScript,Bootstrap framework. and this website is a fully responsive website so you can use in the mobile version of this website
+The web application is based on CSS, HTML, JavaScript, and the Bootstrap framework.

+This website is a fully responsive , so you can use the mobile version of this website.

 ## Requirements: